-Amid the Coronovirus Pandemic (ACP) of 2020, Monroeville Presbyterian Church (MPC) has postponed our church congregating together physically to inhibit the spread of the virus.
-Despite this, we continue to worship together in our homes, etc. using the tools available.
-Posted here are the services, starting 22 March 2020, that we stream online to our congregation (and all who tuned in), at monpres.org.
-You’ll notice that, due to the nature of the services, there are no hymns included.
+Amid the Coronovirus Pandemic (ACP) of 2020, Monroeville Presbyterian Church (MPC) postponed our church congregating together physically to inhibit the spread of the virus.
+Despite this, we continued to worship together in our homes, etc., using the tools available.
+Posted here are the services (22 March – 10 May 2020), that we streamed online to our congregation (and all who tuned in), at monpres.org.
+You’ll notice that, due to the nature of the services, there are no hymns included (except for Easter).
 So, I encourage you to worship with songs and hymns and spiritual songs while worshipping at home with the Lord (Colossians 3:16).
 If you only want to listen to the sermons, these are posted here: Roger’s Sermons.

 What is TULIP?